highcharts/highcharts/docs/datagrid/style-by-css.md

 ```

 ## Row/Cell height
-For performance reasons the height of every row, and hence cell, is static and long texts are truncated with an ellipsis.
-However, you can disable this by setting the [settings.rows.strictHeights](https://api.highcharts.com/dashboards/#interfaces/DataGrid_DataGridOptions.ColumnsSettings#strictHeights) option to `true`
+The height of each row is dynamic and based on the tallest cell.
+This allows for dynamic row height changes when adjusting column width.
+However, this can impact performance.
+You can disable this feature by setting the [settings.rows.strictHeights](https://api.highcharts.com/dashboards/#interfaces/DataGrid_DataGridOptions.ColumnsSettings#strictHeights) option to `true`.

 ```js
 settings: {